bkaestner/codewars-rules/rules/0000-Intro.md

   This document contains some rules I have employed for my katas and my translation on [Codewars](http://www.codewars.com).
-Some of them are very simple (e.g same arguments, same order), others are sometimes really hard to fulfill (random tests).
+Some of them are very simple (e.g same arguments, same order), others are sometimes really hard to fulfil (random tests).
 This document contains also some tips, so that you (or I) can implement them.
 ---